khakhalin/notes/00_words_to_lookup.md

 * https://en.wikipedia.org/wiki/Decision_tree_pruning
 * Generative vs discriminative models: https://stackoverflow.com/questions/879432/what-is-the-difference-between-a-generative-and-a-discriminative-algorithm
 * log regression - perfect the interview-like response
-* Define entropy.
-Prove that entropy is max for uniform distribution.
-Are there any other intuitive way to introduce it?
 * [[umap]]
 * [[tsne]] and how it's different from UMAP
 * json: https://www.w3schools.com/js/js_json_datatypes.asp